cronologic-de/ug_ndigo6g/source/hardware.rst

 Cooling
 -------
 The Ndigo6G-12 board is equipped with an active cooling system, ensuring proper cooling of the device.
-If, however, the temperature of the ADC chip exceeds 70 °C (for instance, if the device is operated in inappropriate environmental conditions, see
-:numref:`Section %s<techdata environmental conditions for operation>`),
-a warning is issued to the device driver.
+If, however, the temperature of the ADC, TDC, or FPGA chips on the board exceed critical temperatures (for instance, if the device is operated in inappropriate environmental conditions, see :numref:`Section %s<techdata environmental conditions for operation>`), a warning is issued to the device driver.

-When the temperature exceeds 140 °C, the ADC chip is disabled to avoid damaging the device.
+The temperature warnings can be read out using :cpp:member:`ndigo6g12_fast_info::alerts`.

 External Inputs and Connectors
 ------------------------------